judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/EXAM.md

 ### What kinds of threats are a distributed system subject to
 Threats:
-- Eavesdropping
-  - "Lytte" til data for at finde f.eks. en nøgle.
+- Eavesdropping: "Lytte" til data for at finde f.eks. en nøgle.
-- Masquerading
-  - At udgive sig for at være en anden for at få adgang.
+- Masquerading: At udgive sig for at være en anden for at få adgang.
-- Message tampering
-  - Ændre i beskeder.
+- Message tampering: Ændre i beskeder.
-- Replaying
-  - WiFi hack, optag authentication, og gensend.
+- Replaying: WiFi hack, optag authentication, og gensend.
-- Denial of service
-  - Dette angreb kan bliver brugt til at lægge dele af et system ned.
+- Denial of service: Dette angreb kan bliver brugt til at lægge dele af et system ned.

 ### Describe the difference between shared secret and public-private key cryptography
 #### Shared-secret-key crypto: